If you didn't know about the recent explosion of cryptocurrency in the past few years, I'd ask you if you were living under a rock!

-Cryptocurrency is defined by two traits: The first is the fact that it has no physical counterpart.
-Picking a completely random example, there are only so many French francs in existence.
-If you emptied out all the French banks, wallets, and couch cushions into one big pile, it would be all the French money.
+Cryptocurrency is defined by two traits: The first is that it has no physical counterpart.
+Picking a completely random example, only so many French francs exist.
+It would be all the French money if you emptied all the French banks, wallets, and couch cushions into one big pile.

-The biggest advantage and the biggest drawback of physical money are both the same thing: Holding the money implies ownership.
+The biggest advantage and drawbacks of physical money are the same: Holding the money implies ownership.
 It does not guarantee ownership in all cases, but it does in most cases.

 That means if all of the French francs you own are in a safe in your house and the money gets stolen from the safe, then it is almost impossible to prove that the money was ever yours.

-This is why it is important that cryptocurrency be non-physical.
+This is why cryptocurrency must be non-physical.
 Because it has no physical counterpart, no one can steal it from anyone else.
 Many people hear that and think it is an exaggeration—how can a currency be immune to being stolen?
 Well, that is what is so special about cryptocurrency.

 The second trait that defines cryptocurrency is its “blockchain”.
 Holding cryptocurrency does not grant you ownership of it.
 So, what does grant you ownership of it?
 That is why the blockchain exists.